-Monroe Park is located on a 14 acre lot donated by Pat and Thelma Monroe.
-Monroe Park features The Gold Mining Camp Museum, including the gold and gem mining sluice, ADA accessible playground, sports fields, horseshoe pits, sand volleyball court, Quarter-mile paved ADA accessible trail, Prospector Pavilion.
+Monroe Park is located on a 14 acre lot donated by Pat and Thelma Monroe and features The Gold Mining Camp Museum, including the gold and gem mining sluice, ADA accessible playground, sports fields, horseshoe pits, sand volleyball court, a quarter-mile paved ADA accessible trail, and the Prospector Pavilion.

-Free gold panning demonstrations are held Wednesday through Sunday at 2 pm, with an additional session on Saturdays at 10 am, weather permitting.
-Bags of mining rough with either gold or gems, minerals, or fossils, along with basic prospecting equipment, are available for purchase in the Mess Hall of the Gold Mining Camp Museum.
-If you buy a bag of mining rough, the sluice is available for you to find your treasures!
+The free panning demonstrations will start up again in March 2020.
+Even though the sluice is closed, bags of mining rough with either gold or gems, minerals, or fossils, along with basic prospecting equipment, are available for purchase in the Mess Hall of the Gold Mining Camp Museum.

 Perfect for a family reunion, birthday party, church social, sports team party, or any other type of get-together.